Where Outflows Meet Inflows: Gas Kinematics in SSA22 Lyman-$\alpha$ Blob 2 Decoded by Advanced Radiative Transfer Modelling: Radiative Transfer modelling Using The Multiphase Clumpy Model

-\item \emph{Velocity of the cool clumps}: The derived clump velocity dispersions ($\sigma_{\rm cl}$) range from $\sim$ 300 -- 600\,km\,s$^{-1}$, which correspond to a dynamical halo mass of $\rm M_{dyn} \sim 10^{13} M_{\odot}$, consistent with the predicted halo masses from the Millennium simulations (see Eq.
+\item \emph{Velocity of the cool clumps}: The derived clump velocity dispersions ($\sigma_{\rm cl}$) range from $\sim$ 300 -- 600\,km\,s$^{-1}$, which correspond to a dynamical halo mass of $M_{\rm dyn} \sim 10^{13} M_{\odot}$, consistent with the predicted halo masses from the Millennium simulations (see Eq.
 3 in \citealt{Li21} and discussions therein).
-The clump outflow velocities ($v_{\rm cl}$) range from $\sim$ 100 -- 500\,km\,s$^{-1}$, which yield considerable cloud lifetimes (or even cloud growth) in the hot ICM \citep{Gronke18,Li20,Li21}.
+The clump outflow velocities ($v_{\rm cl}$) range from $\sim$ 100 -- 250\,km\,s$^{-1}$, which yield considerable cloud lifetimes (or even cloud growth) in the hot ICM \citep{Gronke18,Li20,Li21}.
 Future observations may provide additional constraints on the relative velocities between the cool clumps and the ICM derived from simplistic configurations in this work.

 In terms of the survival of cool clumps, it is also helpful to consider the thermal sound speed of the hot ICM, $c_{s,\,{\rm ICM}} \sim \sqrt{k_{B}\,T_{\rm ICM}/m_{\rm p}} \sim 100 \rm\,km\,s^{-1}$.
-Therefore, the Mach numbers of the cool clumps $\mathcal{M}_{\rm cl} \equiv v_{\rm cl}/c_{s,\,\rm ICM}$ or $\sigma_{\rm cl}/c_{s,\,\rm ICM}$ $ \sim 1-5$, which are transonic or mildly supersonic.
+Therefore, the Mach numbers of the cool clumps $\mathcal{M}_{\rm cl} \equiv v_{\rm cl}/c_{s,\,\rm ICM}$ or $\sigma_{\rm cl}/c_{s,\,\rm ICM}$ $ \sim 1 - 2.5$, which are transonic or mildly supersonic.
 These Mach numbers are realistic for circumgalactic gas, and may slightly affect the dynamics of the cool clumps in the hot medium (see e.g. \citealt{Scannapieco15, Sparre20}).

 \item \emph{Energy contribution from the inflowing gas}: We have observed signatures of gas inflow at the blob outskirts (see the blue-peak dominated spectra 3, 4, 14 and 15 and the inferred negative `outflow' velocities), and it is possible to estimate the associated cooling luminosity.
+As the blue-dominated profiles encompass most of the blob (see Figure \ref{fig:ratio_SB}), we assume that the clumps inflow in a semi-isotropic manner.
 The mass flow rate of the inflowing \HI\ gas is given by:

 where $R_{\rm h}$ is the halo radius and $v_{\rm inflow}$ is the gas inflow velocity.
 The \HI\ mass density, $\rho_{\rm HI}$, is given by: